one-2/portfolio-site-react/devnotes/server-design.md

 ## API design and Express routes
 Our website queries a blogs and user database.
 For admin, we can manually query the user signups db collection with curl for now.
 I might build an admin panel to handle this when I have set up some basic request logging.
 Right now, there's not much to put on there.

 I considered using Mongoose and specced out an update to the backend to integrate this system.
-After a night of prototyping, I decided it was obscuring too much of the logic and that I will build the request validation myself.
-It is a good opportunity to work with regular expression parsing, request objects, and API design.
-I will probably write some validation myself and then use express-validator to sanitise and validate it, for the security benefits.
+After a night of prototyping, I decided it was too much debt for not much gain.
+I wrote some validator prototypes myself and finally decided to use express-validator for security and simplicity without the extra debt.

 ## References